klittle314/Perla3Charts/README.md

 # Perla, Provost, and Murray style Charts

-Rmarkdown for Perla et al. style charts to illustrate importance of time order Perla, R. J., Provost, L. P., Murray, S. K. The run chart: a simple analytical tool for learning from variation in healthcare processes.
+Perla, R. J., Provost, L. P., Murray, S. K. The run chart: a simple analytical tool for learning from variation in healthcare processes.
 BMJ Quality & Safety, 2011, 20, pp. 46-51 showed a triplet of graphs that have identical summary statistics.